Kuifje02/vrpy/docs/solving_options.rst

 The idea behind the `Stops` pricing strategy is to look for routes with a bounded number of stops.
 This bound is increased iteratively if no route with negative reduced cost is found.

-The two other strategies, `PrunePaths` and `PruneEdges`, look for routes in a subgraph of the original graph.
+The two other strategies, `PruneEdges` and `PrunePaths`, look for routes in a subgraph of the original graph.
 That is, a subset of nodes and edges are removed to limit the search space.
 Both differ in the way the subgraph is created. `PruneEdges`, described for example in :cite:`dell2006branch`, removes all edges :math:`(i,j)` which verify :math:`c_{ij} > \alpha \; \pi_{max},` where :math:`c_{ij}` is the edge's cost, :math:`\alpha \in ]0,1[` is parameter, and :math:`\pi_{max}` is the largest dual value returned by the current restricted relaxed master problem.
 The parameter :math:`\alpha` is increased iteratively until